 PIT (Purposeful/Intentional/Teamwork)

-The Pit - 3 acre parcel, surrounded by farmland in the driftless Midwest, where we restore, grow in sustainability and land exploration, with no electricity or running water.
+The Pit - consists of a 3 acre parcel, surrounded by farmland in the driftless Midwest, where we restore, grow in sustainability and land exploration, with no electricity or running water.

 Restore/Respect/Preserve